CNS Vital Signs Academic Research Users

 Do I need to save the report?

-CNS Vital Signs local software automatically saves the test data and report to the testing computer.
+CNS Vital Signs local software automatically saves the test data and report to the testing computer or within your online account if you are testing via web.
 The data files are saved the CNS Vital Signs directory in the Data folder.
 Web-based assessments are automatically stored in your account on the CNSVS Online servers.

 What is the cost of CNS Vital Signs?